 “All charges of war & all other expenses that shall be incurred for the common defence, or general welfare, and allowed by the United States assembled, shall be defrayed out of a common treasury, which shall be supplied by the several colonies in proportion to the number of inhabitants of every age, sex & quality, except Indians not paying taxes, in each colony, a true account of which, distinguishing the white inhabitants, shall be triennially taken & transmitted to the Assembly of the United States.”US Archives

-Once this notion was introduced, a debate raged about how slaves should be included in this number.
+Once this notion was introduced, a debate raged about how the slave population should be included in this number.

 Some opinions suggested that slaves should be wholly included because the tax was meant to be levied on wealth, and the number of slaves a person owned was a measure of that wealth.

 Other arguments, though, were grounded on the idea that slaves were in fact property, and, as Samuel Chase, one of the representatives from Maryland, put it, “should not be considered members of the state more than cattle.”

 Proposals to resolve this debate called for counting half of the slaves of a state or even three quarters towards the total population.
 Delegate James Wilson eventually proposed counting three fifths of all slaves, a motion seconded by Charles Pinckney of South Carolina, and while this was agreeable enough to be brought to a vote, it failed to be enacted.

 But this issue of whether to count slaves as people or property remained, and it would appear again less than ten years later when it became clear the Articles of Confederation could no longer serve as the framework for the US government.

 The Constitutional Convention of 1787: A Clash of Competing Interests